dominant-strategies/quai-local-node/README.md

 ## Accounts

-The local network we just spun up starts with a number of accounts pre-loaded with Quai and Qi tokens for each shard.
-A full list of accounts with pre-loaded balances, sorted by shard and ledger, can be found in the [genallocs](https://github.com/dominant-strategies/quai-compose/tree/main/genallocs) directory of the quai-compose repository.
+The local network comes with pre-loaded Quai and Qi accounts for each shard.
+A full list of accounts with pre-loaded balances, sorted by shard and ledger, can be found in the [genallocs](https://github.com/dominant-strategies/quai-local-node/tree/main/genallocs) directory of this repository.

-**These accounts are for local testing purposes and should not be used in any production environment.
-They are not secure and should only be used for testing.**
+**These accounts are for local testing purposes ONLY and should NEVER be used in any production environment.**

 For quick reference, 1 account for each shard and ledger can be found below: